Makita 12V Max CXT 2-Tool Kit Review

 Makita 12V Max CXT 2-Tool Kit Specifications

 - FD05Z Drill/Driver and DT03Z Impact Driver

 - (2) 2.0 amp hour 12V CXT batteries

 - 3 year warranty on tools, batteries, and charger

-We used the same drilling test we put the heavy duty 18V drills through in our recent shootout – twelve 1/4″ holes into five stacked sheets of 3/4″ plywood.
-We dialed down the spade bit to a 3/4″ size to see what the drill could do in a wood boring setting.
+We used the same drilling test we put the heavy-duty 18V drills – twelve 1/4″ holes into five stacked sheets of 3/4″ plywood.
+We dialed down the spade bit to a 3/4″ size to see what the drill could do in a wood-boring setting.

 Working in high speed, it took the 12V Max CXT drill 55.1 seconds to create the 12 holes.
 It struggled a little bit with the 3/4″ spade bit, but averaged 41.5 seconds to break through our five sheets of plywood.
 Boring clearly ran down the battery pretty quickly.
 Our takeaway is to stick with standard twist bit drilling unless you’re able to give the battery time to charge before using it again.
 Otherwise, go ahead and reach for the 18V drill.

-The 12V Max CXT impact driver got some of the same treatment from our 18V impact driver shootout by driving twenty-five 3″ drywall screws into our plywood as fast as it could.
+The 12V Max CXT impact driver got some of the same treatment we’ve run 18V models through by driving twenty-five 3″ drywall screws into our plywood as fast as it could.
 It took 2:00 flat to drive all 25 screws.
 Even though it’s not as fast as the 18V model, it was able to sink screws well beyond the surface of the wood with seemingly little effort.